ShaunCurtis/Blazr.VSA/Documents/Weather/Result.md

     }
 ```

-Note that this method returns a `void`.
-It's an endpoint.
+This method returns a `void`: It's an endpoint.

 Demo Code: